For years, the consumption of rice during diabetes has been a topic of hot debate in the medical field. This is also the area of intensive research.

 Instead, finding nutritious rice varieties that favors diabetes with low glycemic index value will be a smarter option.

 Rice has been an integral part of Indian meals.
 From regular dishes to festive delicacies to religious eatables, we employ rice in a number of things we cook.

 It is not an easy deal for people to wipe off rice from their plates.
 But we can’t keep up a healthy lifestyle with the continuous use of white rice.
-At least, not in case of diabetes and obesity.
+At least, not in the case of diabetes and obesity.

 So, what’s the solution?
 The only practical solution that emerges is the adoption of healthier rice varieties.